 It’s the wrong kind of Uranium

 Power plant reactors never use Uranium with a high U-235 concentration, in order to keep fuel costs manageable.
 Back in the 1960s, early power plant reactors used Uranium with concentrations of U-235 in the 3-5% range.
-These were relatively small power plants using cores so small that a mild concentration increase of U-235 from the natural level was needed.
-As plants got bigger, and the Uranium cores larger, the U-235 concentrations dropped to about 1%.
-The precious few large nuclear power plants completed after the Three Mile Island accident were quite large, and did not need the natural abundance of U-235 changed much at all.
-They use what is essentially natural Uranium.
-In all cases, the concentration of U-235 found in any reactor fuel is way-too dilute to have anything like a nuclear explosion.
+These were relatively small power plants using cores so small that a concentration increase of U-235 from the natural level was needed to sustain a chain reaction sufficient to produce electricity.
+As plants got bigger and the reactor cores larger, the U-235 concentrations dropped to between 1 and 3%.
+The precious few nuclear power plants completed in America after the Three Mile Island accident were quite large, and did not need the natural abundance of U-235 changed much at all.
+They used what is essentially natural Uranium, but those levels have been increased in order to allow longer in-core lifetimes between refuelings.
+In all cases, the concentration of U-235 found in any reactor fuel is way-too dilute to produce anything like a nuclear explosion.
 No matter how severe a reactor accident that can possibly be imagined, the fuel cannot explode like an atomic bomb.

 How can an explosive be made out of something that is not itself an explosive?
 Perhaps the best commonly-known example is Nitrogen.
-78% of each breath you take is Nitrogen.
+About 79% of each breath you take is Nitrogen.
 No one would mistake it for an explosive.
-However, chemically transformed from a gas into another, un-natural molecular structure, the Nitrogen becomes the primary active ingredient in Nitroglycerine and Tri-Nitro Toluene (TNT), which are unquestionably explosive.
+It is the wrong form of Nitrogen to detonate.
+However, chemically transformed from a gas into another, non-gasseous molecular structure, the Nitrogen becomes the primary active ingredient in Nitroglycerine and Tri-Nitro Toluene (TNT), which are unquestionably explosive.
 Devastating explosives can be made out of Nitrogen, which is not-itself an explosive.
 With Uranium, the natural form of the element must be metallurgically transformed into a highly un-natural type of Uranium in order to become the primary ingredient in a nuclear bomb.
 A terrible explosive can be made out of Uranium, which is not-itself an explosive.

 Power plant reactors use a very dilute concentration of U-235 in their fuel, a level which can never cause a nuclear detonation.
-It’s not, in any way, weapon's grade.
+It’s not even weapon's grade.
 Power reactors cannot explode like a nuclear bomb.

 Slowing down neutrons